Ballad Poem Examples Every Student Should Know – 2026

 –William Butler Yeats

-The poem comprises several extremely short stanzas.
+Ballad examples for students also include the poem that comprises several extremely short stanzas, named The Ballad Of Father Gilligan.
 The song is the perfect ballad because of its rhyme scheme and its length.
 This poem tells the tale of an elderly priest named Peter Gilligan who became worn out from the constant calls from people who were dying.

 The poem’s primary idea is to demonstrate God’s mercy.
 He sends guidance to those in need at precisely the ideal time.
 One of Yeats’s few contributions to Irish folklore, the poem also depicts the rural poverty of Ireland.